-Whilst the performance hall will be supervised by Festival personnel, public areas will not be supervised.
-These include toilets, refreshment areas and areas outside buildings as well as those parts of the venue buildings not in use by the Festival.
+Whilst the performance hall and reception will be supervised by Festival personnel, other areas will not be supervised.
+These include toilets, refreshment areas and those parts of the venue buildings not in use by the Festival.
 Parents are responsible for ensuring their children or members of vulnerable groups are adequately supervised in areas not supervised by Festival personnel.

 All photography and video recording during adjudicated performances is prohibited.
 Where performers are photographed outside the performance hall, they should ensure that they have handed in their written Photo Permission Form at the Reception Desk (Permission Forms are available from the desk, or in advance of the festival through the web site).
 It is the parents’ responsibility to ensure that any responsible adult attending with their charge(s) is aware that this form must be used at the Festival.
 Press are not allowed to take photographs during performances.
 Where parents do not wish their charge(s) to be included in a posed press photograph, it is the responsibility of the responsible adult attending with the charge(s) to ensure that they are not included.